Experience hope and healing

 Through the combination of our equines, volunteers and instructors, we transform “I can’t” into “I CAN” for our clients.
 The collaboration of our students' goals, PATH Intl.
 Certified Instructors, trained volunteers, and amazing equine partners help people to recognize all they can do for themselves and others.

-The therapy and training facility is being built on four acres located at Iglesia Ciudad de Salvación.
+The equine therapy and training facility is on four acres located at Iglesia Ciudad de Salvación,* just east of the Isabela Pueblo on Carr.
+113..

-Our journey started more than 2 years ago with a vision of creating a center that represented hope, strength, and capacity for learning through the power of our equines.
-We spent months earning certifications from PATH Int'l. and learning from mentors.
+Our journey started more than 5 years ago with a vision of creating a top quality center that reflects the hope, strength, and capacity for learning through the power of our equines.
+We spent months earning certifications from PATH Int'l and learning from mentors.
 Twice we lost the property we were using.
 Then Hurricane Maria devastated the island.
 As we worked to help our communities recover, helping other horse owners, helping another struggling riding center, and volunteering to take aid to remote areas, we found more support than ever for our center.
-All this led us to a place just east of the Isabela Pueblo to keep and care for our horses and to Iglesia Ciudad de Salvación, where we are building and opening the center on land provided by and leased from the church.
+All this led us to a place just east of the Isabela Pueblo to keep and care for our horses and to Iglesia Ciudad de Salvación, where we found wonderful support and are operating and improving the center on land provided by and leased from the church.